sayeemabdullah/Redux-React-Cribsheet/README.md

 I always believe hooks made our life easier.
 The code above is one of the examples.
 We don’t need to write functions like `mapStateToProps` and `mapDispatchToProps` we can simply use `useSelector` and `useDispatch`.

 ___

+## Scenario II

+We will update our scenario one a little bit.
+We will add a input where we can put numbers of apple we want to buy and it will decrease accordingly.

+___